ynHuber/flowpipeline/CONFIGURATION.md

 available flow (i.e. Kafka offset).
 It only takes effect if Kafka has no stored state for this specific user/topic/consumergroup combination.

+The supported group partion assignor balancing strategies can be set using a comma separated list for `strategy`.
+Supported values are `sticky`, `roundrobin` and `range` Default is `sticky`.

 ```yaml
 - segment: kafkaconsumer
   config: